 “Many American organizations like ours have made similar name changes to focus on empowerment instead of impairment,” Zehner said.
 “We also choose to lead from that mindset as more people age and encounter changes to their vision.
 Through our services, our clients and patients improve the quality of their lives meaningfully and develop the life-changing abilities to conquer their personal challenges.”

 To help the community become acquainted with its new name, Sights for Hope is decorating the vehicles its uses to transport clients to medical appointments, grocery stores, and in-person agency services.
-A Sips4Sight promotion is getting underway, during which participating restaurants and businesses will sell YETI tumblers emblazoned with the new Sights for Hope logo.
+A Sips4Sight promotion has begun, during which participating restaurants and businesses will sell YETI tumblers emblazoned with the new Sights for Hope logo.
 Billboards and other advertising will be placed throughout Sights for Hope’s service area and the organization has partnered with the Lehigh Valley IronPigs minor league baseball team to promote its services.
 IronPigs mascots FeRROUS and FeFe helped unveil the Sights for Hope name and logo publicly at Coca-Cola Park in Allentown, PA.

 Sights for Hope impacts more than 10,000 community members in a typical year through its services for people with visual impairments, vision screenings, and prevention education programs.
 All Sights for Hope services are provided at little or no cost, and 85% of its clients and patients with visual impairments are from low-income households.
 Sights for Hope is an independent member of the Pennsylvania Association for the Blind (PAB) and is affiliated with the VisionServe Alliance, a network of North American agencies that serve people with visual impairments.